TaralloMan741/Python-heatmap-with-adafruit-MLX90640-IR-sensor-and-ESP32/README.md

 * VScode
 * ESP32 dev kit C V2
 * Adafruit MLX 90640 IR sensor
+* Bread-board and jumpers (in case the esp32 and the sensor cant be directly conncted)

 ## 1) Setup Arduino IDE
 * Use this link https://www.arduino.cc/en/software/ to download and install youe preferred Arduino Ide version.